argoproj-labs/argocd-vault-plugin/docs/howitworks.md

   password: <path:path/to/secret#password-vault-key>
 ```

 The plugin tries to be helpful and will ignore strings in the format `<string>` if the `avp.kubernetes.io/path` annotation is missing, and only consider strings in the format `<path:/path/to/secret#key>` as placeholders.
-This can be very useful when using AVP with YAML that uses `<string>`'s for other purposes, for example in CRD's with usage information:
+This can be very useful when using AVP with YAML/JSON that uses `<string>`'s for other purposes, for example in CRD's with usage information:

 ```yaml
 kind: CustomResourceDefinition